Why Are Eye Exams so Important?

 Your Comprehensive Eye Exam

-At New Century Ophthalmology, a comprehensive eye exam involves testing your visual acuity and checking for common eye diseases.
-When you first walk into Dr. Vinod Jindal’s office, you will be brought to a room with a few pieces of equipment.
-In this room, we will test your eyes for glaucoma.
-We will use a retinoscopy to get a baseline for your eyeglass or contact prescription if you wear corrective lenses.
+At New Century Ophthalmology, a comprehensive eye exam involves testing your visual acuity as well as checking for eye diseases.
+When you first walk into our office, you will be brought to a room with a few pieces of equipment.
+In this room, we will screen your eyes for many things and the results will aide the doctor in the examination room.

 Testing Your Visual Acuity

-Once you are in the exam room, Dr.Jindal will test your visual acuity by having you read letters and/or numbers from an eye chart.
-During this exam, both eyes will be tested then each eye will be tested separately.
-Your near vision will also be tested using a small handheld eye chart.
-If you do not see 20/20, which is considered perfect vision, Dr. Jindal will test various lenses in order to determine your eyeglass or contact prescription.
+Once you are in the exam room, the doctor will test your visual acuity by having you read letters and/or numbers from an eye chart.
+If you do not see 20/20, which is considered appropriate vision, our doctors will test various lenses in order to determine your eyeglass or contact prescription.

 Color Blindness Test